Writing Your First Kernel#

 Single-source compilation#

 The kernel and host code live in the same file and are compiled with a single cargo command invocation.
 The codegen backend intercepts compilation, routes #[kernel] functions through the MIR-to-PTX pipeline, and delegates everything else to standard LLVM.
-The output is a native binary plus a .ptx file.
+The final binary contains native host code plus the embedded device artifact.

 #[kernel]#